Seahawks position overview: After improved 2020, Seattle hopes to keep defensive line intact

 Snaps played: 228.

-Contract situation: Now an Exclusive-Rights Free Agent after making $675,000 in 2020.
+Contract situation: Now an exclusive-rights free agent after making $675,000 in 2020.

 2020 review

-There was no Jadeveon Clowney when the year began, with the team unable to reach agreement to keep him.
-There was also no Darrell Taylor, who the team drafted in the second round with the thought he maybe could start immediately but who instead missed the season while still recovering from surgery last winter to repair a stress fracture suffered in college.
-And by the end of the second game of the season there was no Bruce Irvin, who was signed in part to help replace Clowney but then suffered an ACL injury against New England.
+There was no Jadeveon Clowney when the season began, with the Seahawks unable to reach an agreement to keep him.
+There also was no Darrell Taylor, who was drafted in the second round but missed the season while recovering from leg surgery.
+And by the end of the second game of the season there was no Bruce Irvin, who was signed to help replace Clowney but suffered an ACL injury.

-Seattle also had to play for stretches without Green and Mayowa
+Seattle also had to play for stretches without Green and Mayowa.

-But the Seahawks kept adding pieces, trading for Carlos Dunlap and signing Damon Harrison, to name the most notable, and eventually, like the rest of the defense, the line finally found its stride in the second half of the season.
+But the Seahawks kept adding pieces, trading for Dunlap and signing Damon Harrison, to name the most notable.
+Eventually, like the rest of the defense, the line found its stride in the second half of the season.

-Sure, Jamal Adams’ 9.5 sacks was a big contribution to Seattle’s sack total, as was blitzing a little bit more (Seattle blitzed 33.5% of the time in 2020 compared to 26.9% in 2019, according to Pro Football Reference.
+Sure, safety Jamal Adams’ 9.5 sacks were a big contribution to Seattle’s total, as was the decision to blitz a little bit more.
+Seattle blitzed 33.5% of the time in 2020 compared with 26.9% in 2019, according to Pro Football Reference.

-But the line had 30.5 sacks led by the 6.5 of Reed, six of Mayowa and five of Dunlap.
+But the line had 30.5 sacks, including 6.5 by Reed, six by Mayowa and five by Dunlap.

 Seattle also finished fourth in the NFL in rushing yards allowed per attempt at 3.9, down markedly from the 4.8 of 2019.

-And when the year ended, Carroll said he hopes Seattle can pretty much bring back the same line in 2021.
+And when the season ended, coach Pete Carroll said he hopes Seattle can bring back the same line in 2021.

-“I want to put together this past rush again and see what happens when Darrell comes back and enters into it,’’ Carroll said, adding he also wants to keep as much of the inside linemen as possible, as well. “ … That’s the main focus is make sure this pass rush comes back intact and we can grow from there.’’
+“I want to put together this past rush again and see what happens when Darrell comes back and enters into it,” Carroll said, adding he also wants to keep as many of the inside linemen as possible. “ … That’s the main focus, is make sure this pass rush comes back intact and we can grow from there.”

 2021 preview

-The good news in Carroll’s quest to keep the line largely intact is that the Seahawks have most of the key pieces up front under club control with Dunlap, Green, Collier, Taylor, Alton Robinson and Jarran Reed all under contract.
+The good news in Carroll’s quest to keep the line intact is that the Seahawks have most of the key pieces up front under club control.
+Dunlap, Green, Collier, Taylor, Alton Robinson and Jarran Reed are under contract.

-But because Seattle has only about $2.75 million in available cap space in numbers updated this week from OvertheCap.com, there will be speculation of whether the Seahawks may need to do something to lessen the cap hits of Dunlap and/or Reed.
-Dunlap in particular the team might look to extend to lessen the 2021 hit.
+But because Seattle has only about $2.75 million in available cap space, according to numbers updated this week on OvertheCap.com, there will be speculation about whether the Seahawks will do something to lessen the cap hits for Dunlap and/or Reed.
+The Seahawks might consider extending Dunlap’s contract to lessen the 2021 hit.

-Dunlap said he hopes to stay in Seattle and after the way the line came to life once he entered the lineup at the midway point (he had his five sacks in just eight games with Seattle).
+Dunlap said he hopes to stay in Seattle.
+The line came to life after he was acquired, and he had his five sacks in just eight games with the Seahawks.

 And of Reed’s $13.5 million cap hit, $5 million is in dead money, so another extension could be an option.

-After a breakthrough third year in the NFL, Ford can expect to get the highest-tender possible for a player who entered the league as an undrafted free agent — a second-rounder — projected to be at $3.4 million, meaning Seattle could then match any offer he might receive or get a second-round pick in return if he signs elsewhere.
+After a breakthrough third NFL season, Ford can expect to get the highest tender possible for a player who entered the league as an undrafted free agent — a second-rounder — projected to be at $3.4 million.
+That means Seattle could match any offer Ford receives or receive a second-round draft pick in return if he signs elsewhere.

-Seattle can keep its main interior rotation intact by exercising the exclusive rights option on Mone, who the team felt played well enough to essentially render Harrison expendable despite the fanfare that greeted his arrival in October.
+The Seahawks can keep their main interior rotation intact by exercising the exclusive rights option on Mone, who they felt played well enough to essentially render Harrison expendable.

-Carroll said he’d like to re-sign Mayowa, as well, as the veteran flourished in a more complementary role when he returned from injury in the second half of the year and was able to stay fresher playing more limited snaps at the rush end, or LEO spot, with the arrival of Dunbar.
+Carroll said he’d like to re-sign Mayowa as well.
+He veteran flourished in a complementary role when he returned from injury stayed fresher playing limited snaps at the rush end, or LEO spot, with the arrival of Dunlap.

-One real key figures to be Taylor.
-He returned to practice the week of the playoff game against the Rams and Carroll said he was impressive.
-If Seattle is truly confident Taylor can hit the ground running in 2021 then the Seahawks may not need to do a whole lot to add from the outside with all the other young players also returning.
+One key is Taylor.
+He returned to practice the week of the playoff game against the Rams, and Carroll was impressed.
+If the Seahawks are confident Taylor can hit the ground running in 2021, they may not need to add much from the outside.

-The 2021 campaign looms as a key season in particular for Green, who will be an unrestricted free agent following the season, and Collier, a 2019 first-round pick who began to show some flashes in 2020.
-Collier has two years left on his rookie deal but could be extended following the year, or Seattle could pick up his first-round option next year if he were to have a big season.
+The 2021 season is key for Green, who will be an unrestricted free agent afterward, and Collier, a 2019 first-round pick who showed flashes in 2020.
+Collier has two years left on his rookie deal but could be extended following the season.
+Or Seattle could pick up his first-round option next year if he were to have a big season.

-Green and Collier mostly manned the team’s five-technique end spot but also then moving inside in the nickel, which allowed Seattle to usually get by with just three true tackles on gameday.
+Green and Collier mostly manned the team’s five-technique end spot but also moving inside in the nickel defense, which usually allowed Seattle get by with just three true tackles on game day.

 Up next: Linebackers.